jaceva/react-challenge/instructions.md

   - A callback function for adding a new contact
 - Keep track of three local state values: the current name, phone, and email entered into the form.
 - Check for duplicates whenever the name in the form changes and indicate the name is a duplicate.
-- Inside the `handleSubmit()` function only add a new contact on form submission if it does not duplicate an existing contact's name.
+- Only add a new contact on form submission if it does not duplicate an existing contact's name.
 - A successful submission should clear the form.
 - Render a `ContactForm` with the following passed via `props`:
   - local state variables